Oein/svelte-blog/README.md

 8. Setup env key (NOTION_DB_ID, NOTION_API_KEY)
 9. Set env `IS_VERCEL` to `true`
 10. Deploy this repo

-    You need `Vercel upstash-kv` Linked to your project.
-    You can link upstash-kv after deploying first time Vercel > Your Project > Storage > Add New > Upstash > KV Storage

 11. Get Deploy Hooks URL from vercel

     Vercel > Your Poject > Settings > Git > Deploy Hooks